MicrosoftDocs/cloud-adoption-framework/docs/plan/contoso-migration-assessment.md

 - When the assessment finishes, Contoso retains the Azure Migrate appliance to use in future evaluations.
 - Contoso turns off the VMware VM.
 Contoso will use it again when it evaluates additional VMs.
-- Contoso keeps the **Contoso Migration** project in Azure.
-The project currently is deployed in the **ContosoFailoverRG** resource group in the East US Azure region.
+- Contoso keeps the 1Contoso Migration1 project in Azure.
+The project currently is deployed in the `ContosoFailoverRG` resource group in the East US Azure region.
 - The collector VM has a 180-day evaluation license.
 If this limit expires, Contoso will need to download the collector and set it up again.

 ## Conclusion